yourwelcomematt/matt-obsidian-vault/Photography/Shutter Speed.md

 	- Electronic shutters can achieve faster shutter speeds
 - Rolling shutter
 	- Electronic shutters are far more susceptible to rolling shutter, where fast-moving subjects are distorted
+	- This is because a mechanical shutter gives the sensor pixels extra time to record light information
 - Life span
 	- Mechanical shutters have a shorter life span due to their mechanical parts
 - EVF